POLICIES AND PROCEDURES

 - c)Before the sale, transfer or assignment can be finalised and approved by MONAT, any debt obligations the selling party has with MONAT must be satisfied.

-- f)If the seller has a MONAT account with a “Founder” title, the Founder title and any bonuses or Founder pool payments connected with the Founder title will not be transferred to the buyer or transferee.
+- e)If the seller has a MONAT account with a “Founder” title, the Founder title and any bonuses or Founder pool payments connected with the Founder title will not be transferred to the buyer or transferee.

 Prior to selling an independent MONAT business or Business Entity interest, the selling Market Partner must notify MONAT’s Compliance Department in writing and advise of their intent to sell their MONAT business or business entity interest.
 The selling Market Partner must also receive written approval from the Compliance Department before proceeding with the sale.
-No changes in line of sponsorship can result from the sale or transfer of an independent MONAT business.

 3.29 - SEPARATION OF A MONAT BUSINESS